alexander-akhmetov/python-telegram/docs/source/tutorial.rst

     You can change this behaviour with the ``files_directory`` parameter.

 .. note::
-    You can use bot token: just pass ``bot_token`` instead of ``phone``.
+    You can use bot tokens: just pass ``bot_token`` instead of ``phone``.

-After, you have to login:
+After that, you have to login:

 .. code-block:: python

     tg.login()

-It's a blocking call.
-Telegram will send you a code in an SMS or in the messenger.
-Enter this code.
+`login` is a blocking call.
+Telegram will send you a code in an SMS or as a Telegram message.
 If you have enabled 2FA, you will be asked for a password too.
 After successful login you can start using the library:

 .. code-block:: python

+    # this fucntion will be called
+    # for each received message
     def new_message_handler(update):
         print('New message!')